CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

 * Transfers food from the front to the back of the tongue to swallow.

-Have concerns about your child’s developmental milestones?
-Learn more about [talking to your child’s doctor and sharing your concerns](/ncbddd/actearly/concerned.html).
+Have concerns about your childaÌ‚â‚¬TMs developmental milestones?
+Learn more about [talking to your childaÌ‚â‚¬TMs doctor and sharing your concerns](/ncbddd/actearly/concerned.html).